thomasrotchford/CS386-2024-multiPainter/Deliverables/D1_Inception.md

 ## 4. Final value proposition and consumer segments

-### Interview 8:

-**Summary:** Zach, Highschool Friend, 22, CS Major, Personal Game Intrest = Competitive.
-In review, Ben is a fan of competitive games where he and his friends can compete for the best score, Ben, wants a competitive mode.

-**Interviewer:** Hunter Beach
-**Interviewee:** Zachary Hallemeyer
-**When:** 1/30/2024
-**Consumer Segments:** Friend-Based Competitive game Enthusiast

-**Key insights**
-- Wants a social game, where friends can compete
-- Multiplayer is FULLY necessary

- **Representative quotes**
-"I'm not gonna play alone"

- **Hypotheses that were validated**
-"Many gamers are interested in multiplayer"

- **Assessment: Must have / Nice to have / Don’t care**
-  - Leaderboard  (Nice to have)
-  - Simple Color Palletes (Don't Care)
-  - Music Track (Nice to have)
-  - Multiplayer (Must)
-  - Co-op (Must)
-  - Competitive (Must)
-  - Workshop(Nice to have)

 **Final Value Proposition:**

 !!*insert final value proposition*

 Suggestion from Hunter: MultiPixel is a free, easy-to-pick-up, online Pixel painting game, which is made to offer a creative outlet to hangout with friends online!
+Aidan's thoughts: I think that this was our initial

 **Consumer segments:**